 So, if your name idea is potentially difficult to pronounce or includes a misspelling, always, ALWAYS be sure to test it.
 It may work in your favor, or it may work against you, but you’ll want to know.
 Test company names before you launch.

-4. Once you’ve decided on a name, test an accompanying tagline
+4. Once you’ve decided on a business name, test an accompanying tagline

 As mentioned in Tip #1, you should only test one thing at a time.
 But once you’ve settled on a name (or at least narrowed it down to a few finalists), it makes sense to run additional tests in order to see if your company’s tagline flows alongside it.